 All survey results and action plans have been compiled in a document that was submitted to the Middle States team for review.
 This same document is available by clicking the button below.
 We will continue to develop action plans annually, with a mid-cycle review to take place in 2026.
-Questions regarding the process or our upcoming visit may be directed to Kathy Hand, Director of Studies, at firstname.lastname@example.org.
+Questions regarding the process or visit may be directed to Kathy Hand, Director of Studies, at firstname.lastname@example.org.

 As part of York Catholic’s re-accreditation cycle, a visiting team from the Middle States Association Commission on Elementary and Secondary Schools spent three days at York Catholic in March.
 A Middle States visit is much like an audit, and the team spent time reviewing data and evidence collected in regard to building finance, facilities, health and safety, personnel, educational programming, student services, and student life.

 The visiting team was led by Father Michael Tidd, OSB, a Benedictine monk and priest of St. Mary’s Abbey in Morristown, New Jersey.
 He is also Headmaster of Delbarton School, a college preparatory school for boys.
 Father Tidd was joined by Mrs. Leslie Fundakowski, from Wilmington, Delaware.
 Mrs. Fundakowski spent the better part of her career as an educator and administrator at Padua Academy, a Catholic girls’ school in Wilmington.
 The third visiting team member was Dr. Stefani Sobol-Pastor, Religion Department Chair at Seton-Lasalle Catholic High School in Pittsburgh.